dr2lopez/yang-provenance/draft-lopez-opsawg-yang-provenance.md

 # Security Considerations

-The provenance assessment mechanism described in this document relies in COSE {{RFC9052}} and the deterministic encoding or canonicalization described by {{RFC8949}}, {{RFC8785}} and {{XMLSig}}.
+The provenance assessment mechanism described in this document relies on COSE {{RFC9052}} and the deterministic encoding or canonicalization procedures described by {{RFC8949}}, {{RFC8785}} and {{XMLSig}}.
 The security considerations made in these references are fully applicable here.

 The verification step depends on the association of the kid (Key ID) with the proper public key.
 This is a local matter for the verifier and its specification is out of the scope of this document.
 The use of certificates, PKI mechanisms, or any other secure distribution of id-public key mappings is RECOMMENDED.